TomPGParker/bsky-comments/README.md

 - ~~Make it so someone can just provide a post URL and have the script figure out the details.~~
 - Better Handling of multi image threads
 - Maybe more example implementations?

+This project is under the Unlicense.
+You can do what you will with it and modify it as you like.
+I feel like you have to modify it to do anything useful with it.
+You are under no obligation to credit me or send any feature improvements back, but please consider it!
+Also while you don't gotta, I'd love if you told me if you used this over [on bluesky](https://bsky.app/profile/kayin.moe).